jaggedaz/e28/independent-study/README.md

 # Using Vue.js and Firebase Cloud Firestore to Create a Simple To-Do App

+*By Josh Grauer*

+## Introduction

+I really like Firebase.
+I like that I can get all my back end services in one place: authentication, database, serverless functions, and hosting.
+Best of  all, the free tier gives you access to everything and a generous allowance to start out with.
+In this independent study I'll be exploring just one component of firebase: the Firestore.
+My goal is to evaluate how well Firestore can be integrated into a Vue.js application and build a simple CRUD application so that I can learn more about using Firestore and NoSQL databases in general.

 ## Vue Project Setup

 To get things going we'll be using the [Vue CLI](https://cli.vuejs.org/) to quickly create a new Vue project and